 When we left Jerusalem, Joseph took it upon himself to keep a careful watch over James and Simon, while Judith kept me and the girls company.
 We travelled like this for a day until in the evening, Joseph decided it was time for the family to come together again.

 That’s when we realised Jesus was missing.

-Joseph’s face was as white as a sheet.
+Joseph’s face drained of all colour.
 We each blamed ourselves and neither of us could think of an sensible explanation for his absence.
 He wouldn’t have gone off with another travelling company, but there was no reason for him to stay in Jerusalem.
-And Jesus wasn’t one to play games in the way James did.
+And Jesus wasn’t one to play – not in the way James did.